The Derived Auslander-Iyama Correspondence: Enhanced -angulated categories

-(notice that we only require the existence of such an equivalence, and not the datum of a preferred such). \item We say that \emph{$\T$ admits a unique (DG) enhancement} if it admits an enhancement and any two enhancements of $\T$ are quasi-equivalent (that is, isomorphic in $\Ho{\dgcat}$). \end{enumerate} \end{definition}
+(notice that we only require the existence of such an equivalence, and not the datum of a preferred such). \item An \emph{equivalence} of enhancements is a quasi-equivalence of DG categories (that is an isomorphism in $\Ho{\dgcat}$). \item We say that \emph{$\T$ admits a unique (DG) enhancement} if it admits an enhancement and any two enhancements of $\T$ are equivalent. \end{enumerate} \end{definition}